DiceTsuki/BsTrigger/README.md

 2. FPS Counter:

 	Similar to FPS Uncap, this will not change the FPS counter set in BlueStacks Settings.
+It will only trigger the function for FPS counter display.

 3. bs.cfg: